smackey15/EmptyChairs/README.md

 ## Description

 EmptyChairs is a clone of OpenTable, the popular restaurant reservation app.
-Logged in users or non-users can browse and learn more details about restaurants and make reservations.
+All visitors can browse and learn more details about restaurants and make reservations.
+Logged in users can leave reviews (create, edit, and delete) of restaurants where they have dined, and save favorite restaurants to their user profile page.

 Try it live [here!](https://emptychairs.herokuapp.com/#/)
 (click `Signin` then `Demo signin` for Demo User)